jxtngx/lightning-lab/README.md

 `lightning_pod.pipeline` contains code for data preprocessing, building a Torch Dataset, and LightningDataModule.

+`lightning_pod.flows` contains interfaces for hydra, wandb, and optuna.

 If you only need to process data and implement an algorithm from a paper or pseudcode, you can focus on `lightning_pod.core` and `lightning_pod.pipeline` and ignore the rest of the code, so long as you follow the basic class and function naming conventions I've provided.

 > Altering the naming conventions will cause the flow to break.
 Be sure to refactor correctly.